simbleau/nvtx/README.md

 ## Contributing

 I encourage all contributions by pull request.
-A great place to start would be binding more functions and wrapping them in a safe way.
+Please check the [issues](https://github.com/simbleau/nvtx-rs/issues) first if you'd like to help.
+Another great place to start would be binding more functions and wrapping them in a safe way.
 I will not accept unsafe functionality unless truly required.
 FFI handling is tricky, and be aware that there are several inline functions in the NVTX header files.
 This makes converting them automatically (with tools such as bindgen) more difficult.
 If you have a good way to do it, I'd love to see it!
-I ended up going the manual translation route automatic binding was troublesome.
+I ended up going the manual translation route because automatic binding was troublesome.

 The [Rust code of conduct](https://www.rust-lang.org/policies/code-of-conduct) applies.